White pine planting and care - Tending white pine

 Blister rust is a fungal disease that creates cankers by killing areas of bark and outer wood.
 Most infections occur within 9 feet of the ground.
 The needles of branches with cankers die and turn orange.

-The white pine blister rust pathogen first needs to infect plants in the Ribes genus (primarily currant and gooseberry) before it can infect white pine.
-Killing or removing Ribes plants within 200 feet of white pine can reduce white pine blister rust infections.
+The white pine blister rust pathogen must first infect plants in the Ribes genus (primarily currant and gooseberry) before it can infect white pine.
+Killing or removing ribe plants within 200 feet of white pine can reduce white pine blister rust infections.

 To prevent branches from becoming infected, begin pruning lower branches when white pine trees are 5 to 7 years old.
 Remove no more than one-third of the crown at a time.
 Continue pruning over time until the lower 9 feet of the tree is free of branches.
 See the Pruning Basics section for proper pruning instructions.

-It is not necessary to paint over the branch stubs of the pruned limbs, clean up or remove pruned branches, or sanitize pruning tools between uses.
+It is unnecessary to paint over the branch stubs of the pruned limbs, clean up or remove pruned branches, or sanitize pruning tools between uses.

 Controlling White Pine Weevils